 - Under the revised criteria, disaster assistance loans will be available statewide following an economic injury declaration.
 This applies to current and future disaster assistance declarations related to COVID-19.

 We are actively monitoring the resources that become available to businesses for relief during this time.
-For more information or if you have questions about resources as they become available, please contact David A. Stoops at firstname.lastname@example.org.
+For more information or if you have questions about resources as they become available, please contact one of our attorneys at firstname.lastname@example.org

 The legal professionals at Stubbs Alderton & Markiles, LLP will continue to monitor changes to legislation and publish updates as information becomes available.
 Please contact one of our attorneys at SA&M if you would like to discuss how these changes might affect your business.